Ramesh Aravind: Television

+Ramesh Aravind has hosted the following shows: His show Weekend with Ramesh involves him inviting some of the prominent personalities from Karnataka to talk about their personal and professional lives.
+His show Weekend With Ramesh Season 5 is streaming on Zee Kannada.
+Dr. Ramesh Aravind turns as "Master-Mind" or Maha Guru for the show Mahanati (2024) telecasting every weekend in Zee Kannada channel.
+His inspirational speeches, and activities & other constant supporting abilities are appreciated by audience.

 Filmography

 Awards

 Ramesh Aravind has won awards for his acting, directing and writing.
 He was awarded an honorary doctorate degree by Rani Channamma University for his contribution to cinema.
 In the year 2022, he was awarded the Dr. Shivarama Karanth Award for his work as an actor, director and resource person.

 Personal life

-Ramesh Aravind was born to P.A.
-Govindachari and Saroja.
+Ramesh Aravind was born on 10 September 1964 to P.A.
+Govindachari and Saroja, who are originally from Tanjore district.
 He has four siblings.
-He is married to Archana Aravind, and they have two children.
+He studied in Karnataka from fourth standard onwards.
+He is married to Archana Aravind and they have two children.